Hart Textile Materials Guide: Raffia

 - Decorative accessories

-Uses to Avoid
+Uses to avoid

 - Seating, sofas, armchairs

-– High-traffic areas
+- Traffic areas

 - Humid spaces or those exposed to significant variations

-Constraints and Limitations
+Constraints and limitations

-Care and Maintenance
+Maintenance

 Raffia maintenance is minimal and essentially preventive: